thoth-station/storages/README.rst

 With the configuration above, the cache will be created.
-This cache will hold a serialized dependency graph of TensorFlow and thoth-storages packages, together with node information to effectivelly construct TensorFlow's dependency graph for transitive queries.
+This cache will hold a serialized dependency graph of TensorFlow and thoth-storages packages, together with node information to effectively construct TensorFlow's dependency graph for transitive queries.

-Note only information which should not change over time is captured in the cache; for example, packages which were not yet resolved during cache creation are not added to cache so system explicitly asks for resolution results next time (they might be resolved meanwhile).
+Note only information which should not change over time are captured in the cache; for example, packages which were not yet resolved during cache creation are not added to cache so system explicitly asks for resolution results next time (they might be resolved meanwhile).

+To disable graph cache completely, set ``THOTH_STORAGES_GRAPH_CACHE_DISABLED`` environment variable to ``1`` (the default value of ``0`` enables it).